Library Research Guide – Write

 Glossaries of art terms

 Knowing the right term to use is a large part of successful searching .
-These glossaries will help you find the right term (click on the logos to access them).
+These glossaries will help you find the right term (click on the links to access them).

 In addition to the above glossaries, there are four more specialised thesauri from the Getty Institute (click on the logos to access them).